 Where to go from here?

 Start digging into the outlets and offerings that interest you most.
 When training is free, the only thing you can lose is your time and energy.
 Thus, you can try things out and pull the plug at any time if they don't work for you.
-When it comes to for-a-fee training, I recommend looking for online reviews, personal recommendations from people you know and trust, and feedback from former course attendees or materials users to help steer you toward the cream of the crop.
+When it comes to for-a-fee training, we recommend looking for online reviews, personal recommendations from people you know and trust, and feedback from former course attendees or materials users to help steer you toward the cream of the crop.